Imposter Syndrome and the NP Transition

 5. Get a Tool That Organizes Your Thoughts

 Documentation is one of the hardest parts of the transition, as it forces you to formally structure your thinking.
-To give you a helpful resource right away, I suggest you download this free SOAP Note template.
+The SOAP Note Template gives you a structured foundation for your documentation so the question of whether your note is sufficient stops being something you have to answer from scratch on every chart.
 It is a critical tool for organizing your subjective, objective, assessment, and plan clearly, which will help boost your diagnostic confidence during patient encounters.